Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 A vital part of guanxi is the trust between two parties who conduct business, so constant communication, frequent on-site visits, and transparency all play considerable roles in successful partnerships.

 Gifts are well received by Chinese businesspeople and unquestionably reinforce trust and relationships.
 Gifts that are unique to the U.S. and/or have your company logo are usually the way to go.

 With the evolution of technology over the past decade, Chinese businesspeople are now more connected than ever to the global marketplace.
 Chinese businesspeople have become more sophisticated and have gained significant experience with using modern methods to sell products and services through online platforms.

-While a growing age of the management workforce in first-tier cities speak English, U.S. exporters should understand the limits of English language proficiency in China.
+While a growing part of the management workforce in first-tier cities speaks English, U.S. exporters should understand the limits of English language proficiency in China.
 Chinese customers generally welcome U.S.-made products, but to ensure success, some key elements must be taken into account.